Tanxu

 Tanxu (倓虚 (倓虛, Tánxū); July 3, 1875 – August 11, 1963) was a Chinese Buddhist monk and a 44th generation lineage holder of the Tiantai school, taught by Master Dixian.
 Tanxu is known as one of the most influential monks to have had lived during the late Qing and Republican periods of Chinese history, spreading and invigorating the practice of Buddhism throughout the region.
 He was also famous for constructing several Buddhist temples and institutes in Northern China in the early 20th century.
-He also achieved renown through his buildings, due to his integration of European industrial construction techniques and traditional Chinese methods.

 Early life and career

 Tanxu was born as Wang Futing on July 3, 1875, in Ninghe County, Hebei province, approximately thirty miles north of Tianjin.
 Out of his eight siblings, Wang was the only child to live to adulthood, and as his father was often away on business, his mother, Née Zhang, took care of the four generations of family members that lived in Wang's home during his childhood.

 In 1885, at the age of 10, Wang began attending school.
 He wished to receive a Confucian education; however, after four years, he decided to drop out of his schooling.
 Wang began to apprentice in a local store owned by his paternal uncle, where he learned basic accounting skills.
 He left the apprenticeship after a duration of six months.

 In the summer of 1891, when he was seventeen, Wang's mother arranged a marriage for him.
 Several days after the wedding ceremony, Wang became extremely sick, took to his bed and became unconscious for several days.
 It was during this state of unconsciousness that Wang had visions of visiting the netherworld.

 In 1893, Wang was unhappy living in Beitang with his new wife, and so, leaving his spouse behind, moved to Fengtian to join his cousins' business of transporting tobacco.
 However, as Wang remained in Beitang through the fall of 1894, he witnessed the beginning of the First Sino-Japanese War.
 When Japan crossed the Yalu River in China, on October 25, 1894, part of the invading army marched in the direction of Fengtian.
 Though the troops did not reach the city, the news caused panic in the city, and Wang fled the region.
 After walking with a group of refugees to Shanhaiguan, he took a train back to Beitang.

 Wang returned to Beitang, a few weeks before the Chinese New Year in 1894, to the news that his father had died.
 After the passing of his mother in 1898, Wang, leading a few fellow villagers, headed to Dalian to earn a living.
 His pharmacy flourished there, so much so that he could afford to return home to visit his wife and children.
 By 1908, he had moved his family to Yingkou, and it was during this period that Wang began to investigate Buddhist scriptures, especially the Śūraṅgama Sūtra.